 Most styles reach approved sample in 2–3 development iterations.
 First-round approvals are not uncommon when the brief is tight.
 Deepwove's in-house pattern team — 4 pattern makers, 4 designers, 2 fabric sourcing specialists — handles every iteration end-to-end inside the same Hangzhou studio.

 Deepwove's ODM minimum order quantity is 100 pieces per style.
-Sampling fees start at $200 USD per style.
+Deepwove's sample fee runs $250-$350 per sample, depending on construction complexity and fabric choice.
 Actual production runs average 300 pieces per style across the past quarter, reflecting brands scaling winning styles.

 Full ODM at Deepwove follows a sequence.
 Sampling lands within one week 90% of the time when fabric is on hand; fabric sourcing extends sampling timelines by +1 week (2 weeks total) when mill discovery is required.
 Once a sample is approved, first-order production runs 6–8 weeks from approved sample to shipped goods.
 Construction complexity — embroidery, beading, multi-fabric blocking — pushes toward the upper end.
 Production lead time on a custom ODM run lands at 3 months from brief to ship-out from Hangzhou — phase 1 sampling and fabric sourcing 1–6 weeks, phase 2 first-order production 6–8 weeks.
 Reorders compress to 2–4 weeks of production once the pattern is locked and fabric is on hand.
 Shipping to your warehouse is your choice and runs separately: air freight to North America 7–10 days; sea freight to USWC or AU 4 weeks; sea freight to USEC 4 weeks.